turbulenz/turbulenz_engine/docs/source/turbulenz_services/turbulenzservices_api.rst

     - ``closeExistingSessions`` (Optional) -
       A JavaScript boolean.
 Defaults to false.
-      If the current user is playing the same game in another tab or on another device then their other games will not be able to make some API requests that read or change server state once ``sessionCreatedFn`` is called.
+      If the current user is playing the same game in another tab or on another device then their other games will not be able to make API requests that read or change server state once ``sessionCreatedFn`` is called.
       This can be useful to stop users accidentally overwriting save games (and losing progress) by playing the same game in more than one place.
       Any other instances of the game can detect that their session has been closed by assigning a function to the :ref:`TurbulenzServices.onGameSessionClosed <turbulenzservices_ongamesessionclosed>` callback.